-When two characters are within 1 yard of each other, they are said to be in close combat.
-Once a character is engaged in close combat, the action sequence is altered slightly.
+When two characters are within 1 yard of each other, they are a to be in close combat.
+Once a character is engaged in clo combat, the action sequence is altered slightly.

-A character which is in close combat does not have to declare all of his actions at the start of his turn, instead he may declare an action after the last action has been resolved.
-This means that a character who declares a charge as an action while partway through a turn does not have to declare any other actions for that turn just yet.
+A character which is in close combat does not have to declare of his actions at the start of his turn, instead he may declare action after the last action has been resolved.
+This means the character who declares a charge as an action while partw through a turn does not have to declare any other actions for th turn just yet.

-At the start of a turn in which a character is already in close combat, roll the character's Action dice as normal to see how many actions he can perform that turn.
-Then declare his first action and resolve it, then the second and resolve its effects, and so on.
+At the start of a turn in which a character is already in character, roll the character's Action dice as normal to see he many actions he can perform that turn.
+Then declare his fin action and resolve it, then the second and resolve its effects, a so on.

-In close combat, there are far fewer options available to a character.
-The most common are listed below, though a player may devise something new and interesting which he would like to attempt, which the GM should adjudicate as normal.
-The character who is taking his actions is known as the attacker, while the other character is the defender.
+In close combat, there are far fewer options available to character.
+The most common are listed below, though a play may devise something new and interesting which he would lito attempt, which the GM should adjudicate as normal.
+The character who is taking his actions is known as the attacker while the other character is the defender.